Eaglw/Chemical_Engineering/Structure Engineering/0. anki/Questions for Statics.md

 ### Double slider, dof and center
 Blocks only rotations.
 1 dof saturated.
 Center can be at infinite in every direction.

+### when supports can be impoper?
+If some reactions are concurrent or parallel the structure can be unstable even if the number of the supports respect the 3t-s=0 relation.